-According to COMAR, each time a student is in a restraint, school personnel must document the following: (1) other less intrusive interventions that have failed or been determined inappropriate; (2) the precipitating event immediately preceding the behavior that prompted the use of restraint; (3) the behavior that prompted the use of a restraint; (4) the names of the school personnel who observed the behavior that prompted the use of restraint; and (5) the names and signatures of the staff members implementing and monitoring the use of restraint (COMAR 13A.08.04.05A(3)(a)).
-The same items are required to be documented each time a student is placed in seclusion, except for the names of the school personnel who observed the behavior (COMAR 13A.08.04.05B(6)(a)).
+According to COMAR, each time a student is physically restrained, school personnel must document the following: (1) other less intrusive interventions that have failed or been determined inappropriate; (2) the precipitating event immediately preceding the behavior that prompted the use of restraint; (3) the behavior that prompted the use of a restraint; (4) the names of the school personnel who observed the behavior that prompted the use of restraint; and (5) the names and signatures of the staff members implementing and monitoring the use of restraint (COMAR 13A.08.04.05A(3)(a)).
+The same items are required to be documented each time a student is placed in seclusion, except for the names of the school personnel who observed the behavior.